Santhosh542/Tech-Writing/Camtasia Getting Started Guide.mdADME.md

 ## Camtasia Overview
 **Record** - Record anything on your screen.

-**Edit** - Arrange and edit clips on the timeline in Camtasia Editor to build your video.
+**Edit** - Arrange and edit clips on the timeline in Camtasia Editor to create your video.
 Import pictures, recording files, video clips, and audio to add to the timeline.

 **Share** - Select from available platforms that are optimized for your popular distribution channels.
 * The Web